-OVERVIEW: This funder supports Texas groups in the areas of performing arts, fine arts, education, amateur sports, and prevention of cruelty towards animals and children.
-It is managed by Bank of America with an annual grant deadline.
+OVERVIEW: The David and Betty Sacks Foundation supports Texas groups in the areas of performing arts, fine arts, education, amateur sports, and prevention of cruelty towards animals and children.

 FUNDING AREAS: Performing arts, fine arts, education, amateur sports, prevention of cruelty towards animals and children

 IP TAKE: This is a small foundation, but a good one to know in San Antonio.
-It’s also one of the few locally focused funders to support sports organizations, especially for youth.
+It is also one of the few locally focused funders to support sports organizations, especially for youth.

+The foundation accepts unsolicited grant requests from nonprofits.
+Unsolicited grant applications are due on February 1 each year.
 Grantees must wait one year before seeking new funding.
 Awards are typically made in June.
-Grantseeker questions should be directed to the foundation management staff at firstname.lastname@example.org.
-The phone number for the foundation.
-The mailing address is P.O. box 831041, Dallas, Texas 75283, and the phone is 800-357-7094.
+Direct grantseeker questions to the foundation management staff at firstname.lastname@example.org.
+The phone number for the foundation is 800-357-7094.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)